Ralph is completely alone now—no Piggy, no Simon, no Samneric.

-He tries to convince himself that they will leave him alone, that everything was an accident and that “they’re not as bad as that.”
-The convincing doesn’t work.
+He tries to convince himself that they will leave him alone, that everything was an accident and that "they're not as bad as that."
+It doesn't work.

 He makes his way back to the beach and on the way comes to a clearing in the forest.

-Ralph uses his fist to smash the skull, bruising his knuckles in the process, but even afterwards still thinks the head is grinning (its smile is just wider now that it’s been split open).
+Ralph smashes the skull with his fists, bruising his knuckles in the process, but even afterwards still thinks the head is grinning (its smile is just wider now that it's been split open).
 He grabs the spear on which the head had been impaled and makes off.

 As night falls, Ralph goes back to Castle Rock to stare at the savages and Jack.

 He is completely isolated and lonely.
 He wonders if he can't just wander into the fort, as though it were a game, say "I've got pax" and laugh about it.
 After all, aren't these the same boys who said "Sir" and wore caps?

 Not so much.
 The tribe—including Sam and Eric—is dancing and chanting, "Kill the beast.
 Cut his throat!
 Spill his blood!"

 Ralph is at the end of his rope—Piggy is dead, Samneric are savages.
 There is no signal fire.
 The conch is smashed to powder.
 The whole situation sucks unbelievably.

 Eventually, Ralph sneaks down and calls out softly to Sam and Eric.
 They come over, but they don't want to—they tell Ralph to go away.

 Ralph begins to say "If it were light–" and the narration tells us that, if it were light, the boys would burn in shame.